Sign up to receive e-newsletters, discounts and promotions

 The two-story courthouse, built in 1873, houses the courtroom where the Ford brothers were tried for the murder of Jesse James.

-Step into a circa 1890s store, located in Blackwater, eight miles from Arrow Rock and our sister shop, Bucksnort Trading Company on the Santa Fe Trail.
+Step into a circa 1890s store, located in Blackwater, eight miles from Arrow Rock.
 This trading company features an herbal counter where you find native herbal teas, bath products and balms.

 We feature brightly colored textiles, rugs and saddle blankets; hand-woven baskets; carved wooden baskets, bowls and walking canes; hats for men, women and children; silver and turquoise jewelry; and hand-made pottery.